-- you already meet the entrance requirements for the Graduate Entry Route, and - you do not have to discard more than three full passed courses in total and - you do not transfer credit for more than six full passed courses in total, and - you have not failed, at the final attempt, a course that is a prerequisite for a compulsory course on the degree you want to transfer to, and - you have not entered the examination for a course that has a prerequisite for which you have received RPL whilst registered for the Standard Route.
-This is because you will have to discard the RPL on transfer to the Graduate Entry Route.
+- you already meet the entrance requirements for the Graduate Entry Route, and - you do not have to discard more than three full passed courses in total and - you do not transfer credit for more than six full passed courses in total, and - you have not failed, at the final attempt, a course that is a prerequisite for a compulsory course on the degree you want to transfer to, and - you have only entered the assessments for a maximum of one course for which you have received RPL for the prerequisites whilst registered for the Standard Route.
+This is because you are only permitted 30 credits RPL on Graduate Entry Route and you may have to discard RPL on transfer.